-A WORKSHOP is a seminar-style group session (five meetings during the week) where professional faculty will lead critiques of each attendees manuscript.
+WORKSHOP (included with tuition) is a seminar-style group session (five meetings during the week) where professional faculty will lead critiques of each attendees manuscript.
 Each attendee will be expected to come prepared with their own critique, ready to discuss, ready to actively give feedback and advice–this is where you get your work discussed and improved with the help of our faculty and visitors.

-A CRAFT SEMINAR generally has a question and answer period after a lecture on specific craft strategies are presented to the group in a seminar format.
+CRAFT SEMINAR (included with tuition) generally has a question and answer period after a lecture on specific craft strategies, which are presented to the group in a seminar format.
 These are offered by faculty and professional writers.

-RECEPTIONS are free to all scholars, fellows, full-pay attendees, and include snacks and beverages.
+RECEPTIONS (included) are free to all scholars, fellows, and attendees, and include snacks and beverages.

-READINGS are generally an hour in length, and are a place to celebrate everyone’s work!
+READINGS (included) are generally an hour in length, and are a place to celebrate everyone’s work!
 These are free and open to the public.